-How To Tell If An HDMI Cable Is 2.0
+How To Know If my HDMI Cable Is 2.0?

 The quickest way to tell if an HDMI cable is 2.0 or not is by taking a look at the connector at the end of the cable.
 If it’s 2.0, there will be a label that will confirm it.
-Alternatively, you can try looking at the packaging of your HDMI cable as it usually has such information printed on it.
+Alternatively, you can try looking at the packaging of your HDMI cable as it usually information like 4k 2.0 HDMI cable and HDMI 2.0 8k printed on it.

 All HDMI Versions

 As mentioned before, there are multiple versions of the HDMI cable available for you to use.
-The earliest version is HDMI 1.0 and the latest one is 2.1.
+The earliest version is HDMI 1.0 and the latest one are HDMI 2.1 and 3.0.
 You can find out about each version in detail below.

 HDMI 1.0 and 1.1